-Proposed changes to the Public Health Grading of Drinking Water Supplies and the NZDWS 2000 have resulted in our distribution system being registered in the Register of Community Drinking Water Supplies in NZ.
+Proposed changes to the Public Health Grading of Drinking Water Supplies and the NZDWS 2000 have resulted in our distribution system being registered in the Register of Community Drinking Water Supplies in New Zealand.
 The most logical method of doing this was to split our system into three distinct zones, with each having its own sampling requirements based on population served.
 Samples must be taken on different days of the week and from sites that represent the full range of conditions that exist within a distribution zone.
-The three zones are (1) Central Hutt/Petone (unchlorinated supply from Waterloo treatment plant), (2) Wainuiomata/South Wellington (supply from Wainuiomata treatment plant) and (3) Upper Hutt/Porirua/North Wellington (supply from Te Marua treatment plant).
+The three zones are (1) Central Hutt/Petone (unchlorinated supply from Waterloo Water Treatment Plant), (2) Wainuiomata/South Wellington (supply from Wainuiomata Water Treatment Plant) and (3) Upper Hutt/Porirua/North Wellington (supply from Te Marua Water Treatment Plant).
 Samples are drawn from 16 sampling sites within the three zones.
 Hutt Valley District Health Board's Regional Public Health unit has approved our new monitoring programme.